 What if I have questions?

 Even if you’ve done all your homework ahead of time, invariably you’ll have questions, and you’ll want some help once you start running payments.
-It’s important to make sure that you’re working with a merchant account provider that’s willing to work with you.
+It’s important to make sure that you’re working with a merchant services provider that’s willing to work with you.
 Learn more about the support and service options they provide whether it’s a phone number, email, or online support center.

 Unfortunately, the merchant account industry has a wide range of providers some with great support and some with sub-par options.
 Check with the Better Business Bureau, read reviews and customer testimonials, and get recommendations from other business owners before signing up!